The Borrowing Materials page inlcudes a list of those who can borrow and fines that are incurred if materials are not returned by the due date.

 If you are unable to locate an item on the shelf in the stacks, you can request that a search be initiated to locate the material by submitting a search request form.
 You will be notified via email when the material has been located.

 Items identified in the catalog as located in remote storage or in the subbasement may be requested by submitting a remote storage request.
 Items requested from remote storage or the subbasement will generally be available for pickup within 24 hours, except over weekends and holidays.
+Use the link in the catalog to request the item(s).

 If the material has been received, and the status shown in the catalog as "in process," a rush cataloging request may be submitted.
 The material will be cataloged as soon as possible and sent to the library where the material will be located.
 The patron is notified via email that the material is available for pickup at the circulation desk of that library.

 All patrons are responsible for returning library materials on or before the date the material is due.
-Due dates can be found online by logging into your library account.
+Due dates can be found online by logging in to your library account.
 Fines are detailed on the Borrowing page.

 Patrons are billed the cost of replacement or repair of materials.